#12 Most Popular Collecting Country

 Regional variations, overprints, and special editions have created a complex but fascinating collecting field.
 The postal administration of Switzerland has consistently maintained high production standards, resulting in stamps that are both functionally excellent and artistically appealing to collectors worldwide.

-Most Valuable Switzerland Stamps
+What Are the Most Valuable Switzerland Stamps?

 Basel Dove